dl2sba/Reamp2CSV/README.md

 Ensure that Python is installed on your system.
 Clone the repository and navigate to the folder.

 ## Usage
-The script is called via the command line with three required parameters.
+The script is called via the command line with one required parameter.
 For a detailled description call the script with the `-h` parameter

 usage: reamp2csv.py [-h] [-o OUTPUT] [-l LOCALE] [-e ENCODING] [-v] [-d {,,;}] [-t {unix,relative,timestamp}] input_file